K-12 Inclusion Project | The Leaders of Tomorrow

 The K-12 Inclusion Project promotes inclusion and raises awareness of children with disability!

 The K-12 song “Focus on My Ability” teaches children about diversity and inclusion and that it is important for all kids to play together.
 The K-12 Inclusion Project provides practical solutions for the inclusion of all children in schools.

 So what does inclusion actually mean?

-Inclusion is made up of three key aspects
+Inclusion is made up of three pillars – Include, Enable and Embrace.

-ENABLE – students are empowered to reach their full potential and participate effectively in all aspects of school life, receiving all the support they need.
-Including development of personality, talents and creativity, as well as cognitive and physical ability.
+ENABLE – We want students to be empowered to participate in school and reach their full potential!
+Every student will have the support they need to succeed and participate effectively in all aspects of school life.
+This includes development of personality, talents and creativity, as well as cognitive and physical abilities.

 EMBRACE – Diversity is an important part of the school environment.
 All students will be respected and gain positive attitudes about themselves and the people around them.
 By acknowledging diversity, respecting it and viewing other experiences as a resource for learning, growth and change, similarities and differences between individuals are celebrated.
 Students with disabilities develop a self-perception that positively integrates their experience of disability.